bounswe/bounswe2023group5/reports/lab_report_10.md

 ## Progress Summary

-- We implemented the annotation functionality this week.
 - We implemented the home page for mobile this week.
 - We implemented the notification for mobile functionality this week.
 - We implemented the character feature for front-end this week.
 - We implemented the promotion feature for front-end this week.
+- We will finish the annotation implementation.
+- We will implement promotion.

 ## What was planned for the week?
 How did it go?
 | Description                                                                | Issue                                                           | Assignee         | Due        | PR  | Estimated Duration | Actual Duration |